GeorgeHeinemann/Schematic_builder/README.md

 # Schematic_builder

-Creates a network of nodes from a list of user inputs.
+VBA script that creates a network of nodes from a list of user inputs.